justanotherfoundry/freemix-glyphsapp/README.md

 Former FontLab users can give it the familiar Cmd+L shortcut via App Shortcuts in the Mac OS System Preferences.

+### Print Coeffs

+Prints the interpolation coefficients for each master in all instances.

 ### Remove Backup Layers